Qwen3.7-Max Deep Dive: How It Ranked #1 in China on Arena Blind Tests & Boosted Agent Capabilities (2026)

 Cost Assessment

-- Check the latest Qwen3.7-Max pricing in Alibaba Cloud’s Bailing console (currently ~$0.48 per million tokens).
+- Check the latest pricing for Qwen3.7-Max in Alibaba Cloud’s Bailing console (currently ~$0.48 per million tokens).

 - Compare with Qwen3.6-35B-A3B (MoE architecture — lower effective parameter cost per call).